elunna/nerfhack-changelog/README.md

 ## MECHANICS CHANGES
+### No wishes are allowed in NerfHack.
+* That's right: 0, None, Zero, Zilch.
+Wishes have been totally removed from normal play (however they are still available in wizmode or explore mode)
+* A key design philosophy of NerfHack is to "use what the dungeon gives you".
+* Magic lamps have been removed and replaced by magic candles.
+* Water demons that come from fountains will never offer wishes
+* Djinni will never offer wishes
+* Thrones cannot grant wishes when sitting
+* The wand of wishing in the Castle has been replaced by chests of loot
+* Vlad's throne doesn't grant a wish (it acts like a normal throne)
+* The Amulet of Yendor does not grant a wish

 ### Endgame Changes
 * Occasional earthquakes can occur during the ascension run (UnNetHack/EvilHack).
 These will cease after entering the planes.
 * After the invocation (and whilst traversing through Gehennom), monsters will flood from the upstairs (UnNetHack/EvilHack)